This Week in Health News: 10 Stories You Need to See

-A roundup of the week's most newsworthy health industry press releases from PR Newswire, including a new study of overdose prevention centers.
+A roundup of the week's most newsworthy health industry press releases from PR Newswire, including the FDA approval of a medication to moderate hot flashes.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.